Privacy policy

 • Contractual performance and pre-contractual enquiries (Art.
 6(1) p.
 1 lit. b) DSGVO) - Processing is necessary for the performance of a contract to which the data subject is party or for the performance of pre-contractual measures taken at the data subject’s request.

-• Registered interests (Art.
+• Legitimate interests (Art.
 6(1) p.
 1 lit. f) DSGVO) - Processing is necessary for the purposes of the legitimate interests of the controller or a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require the protection of personal data.

 Security measures